VarianAPIs/PyESAPI/README.md

 "Pi-e-Sappy" for research use only.

 A passion project to help accelerate breakthroughs in medical physics research by bringing the power of Python into the Varian API ecosystem.
-PyESAPI combined with Jupyter Notebook gives you a "command line to Eclipse" allowing you to rapidly prototype you ESAPI scripts or research ideas.
+PyESAPI combined with Jupyter Notebook gives you a "command line to Eclipse" allowing you to rapidly prototype your ESAPI scripts or research ideas.

 ## Quick Start (updated July 17th 2024)

-* Access your Eclipse 15.5 (or later) TBOX desktop
+* Access your Eclipse 15.5 (or later) TBOX desktop or Varian Innovation Center environment
 * Install Python 3.10 or later from: https://www.python.org/downloads/
   * Be sure to check the option to "add python.exe to PATH" (unless you are already managing multiple versions of Python)
   * Note: If you use an older version of Python, your milage may vary.